G-Imola/Visualisations-of-Popularity/README.md

 The specific research questions were listed as follows:

 1. What features are most prevalent across various popularity categories?
 2. What features distinguish high – and low – popularity tracks?
-3. Are there features negatively correlated with popularity?

 ## Sourcing